joeyshi12/obsidian-vault/courses/cpsc314/Texture Filtering.md

 ![[Pasted image 20220311103546.png]]

 ## Terminology
+Assume 4 sampling points for each pixel
 - Over-sampling: for every fragment picking more than one colour sample and
-- Super-sampling: run fragment shader 4 times for each higher res and then average??
+- Super-sampling: run fragment shader on **all 4** samples and the results of these are averaged to get the final result
-- Multi-sampling: for every fragment, sample in multiple places to find coverage run fragment shader once per fragment
+- Multi-sampling: depth and stencil tests run on all 4 samples and the fragment shader is run **once** on a sample that passed the depth and stencil tests.
+The color value is copied to all other samples that passed the depth and stencil tests.
+The same operation may be applied multiple times if multiple fragments overlap for 1 pixel (such as on edges).
+Finally, average all samples to get final result